AWS-Vinhomes-Chatbot/MeetAssist/README.md

-# Build an AI-powered text-to-SQL chatbot using Amazon Bedrock, Amazon MemoryDB, and Amazon RDS
+# MeetAssist text-to-SQL chatbot using Amazon Bedrock, Amazon DynamoDB, and Amazon RDS

 To manually create a virtualenv on macOS and Linux: